GNOME/orca/README.md

 ## Dependencies

-Orca v3.39.x is supported on GNOME 3.39.x only.
+Orca v40.x is supported on GNOME 40.x only.
 We highly suggest you use the latest releases of GNOME because they contain accessibility infrastructure and application bug fixes that help Orca work better.

 Orca also has the following dependencies:

-* Python           - Python platform (minimum version 3.3)
+* Python 3         - Python platform
 * pygobject-3.0    - Python bindings for the GObject library
 * gtk+-3.0         - GTK+ toolkit
 * json-py          - a JSON (<https://json.org/>) reader and writer in Python